thomas-neville/responsive-redesign-fesc/docs/design-plan-writeup.md

 * Search

 Options for styling:
-* Sticky Navigation - larger options on page load and condense to
+* Sticky Navigation - larger options on page load and condense to simple menu and/or dropdown

 ###